joshf/Indication/README.markdown

 * Supports displaying of ads before user is redirected to download
 * Full admin panel
 * Display download counts to users
-* Themed by Twitter Bootstrap
+* Themed by Twitter Bootstrap, offers a choice of themes
-* Sort and search download through the use of DataTables
+* Sort and search downloads through the use of DataTables
-* Works well on mobile due to a responsive layout
+* Works well on mobile devices due to a responsive layout

 Screenshots:
 ------------